marbl/canu/documentation/source/tutorial.rst

 In practice, only :ref:`correctedErrorRate <correctedErrorRate>` is usually changed.
 The :ref:`faq` has :ref:`specific suggestions <tweak>` on when to change this.

-Canu v1.4 and earlier used the :ref:`errorRate <errorRate>` parameter, which set the expected rate of error in a single corrected read.
+Canu v1.4 and earlier used the ``errorRate`` parameter, which set the expected rate of error in a single corrected read.

 .. _minimum-lengths: